Mahmoudkhaled225/Sign-Language-Digits-Dataset-ANN-CNN/README.md

 1 - SVM model <br>
 1 - CNN model<br>

-and report file is the documntation file for all step i took with accuries of all models
+and report.pdf file is the documntation file for all step i took with accuries of all models